We're here for your beer

 Brewers can choose from harvest lots across our two farms - Tapawera & Wairua.
 Both are located in the home of New Zealand hops, just outside Nelson in the Motueka Valley.

-Our first hop garden in Tapawera (Maori meaning ‘hot forest edge’), is a 150ha property (116ha under canopy), and our first harvest was completed March 2020.
+Our first hop farm in Tapawera (Maori meaning ‘hot forest edge’) is a 150ha property and our first harvest was completed in March 2020.

-Wairua hop garden is located on the eastern side of the Motueka River with a first harvest set for March 2021.
+Our Wairua hop farm is 8 km south of Tapawera and is located on the eastern side of the Motueka River.
+It produced its first partial harvest in March 2021.

-This hop garden consists of 115 canopy ha planted with Nelson Sauvin™, Motueka™, Riwaka™, Pacific Sunrise™, and Moutere™.
+Our Wairua hop farm consists of 115 canopy ha planted with Nelson Sauvin™, Motueka™, Riwaka™, Pacific Sunrise™, and Moutere™.